angryelectron/xbmq-java/README.md

 and write data, get and set AT parameters of any XBee device on a network by publishing and subscribing to MQTT messages.

+There is also a Node.js project, [xbmq-js](https://github.com/angryelectron/xbmq-js), which is lighter on resources and recommended for use instead of this project.

 ### Examples

 To configure D0 as an input, publish "D0=3" to